ComKinBio/biomassChemistryMSCFoam/README.md

 ## Contributing

 This repo accepts updating.
-For example, correcting the coding style to the [OpenFOAM style](https://openfoam.org/dev/coding-style-guide/), adding particle shape submodel to [RTS mechanism](https://openfoamwiki.net/index.php/OpenFOAM_guide/runTimeSelection_mechanism), making submodels of thermally thick particle properties (currently hard coded)... ...
+For example, correcting the coding style to the [OpenFOAM style](https://openfoam.org/dev/coding-style-guide/).

 If you have any contribution to this repo, please fork the repo and create a pull request (to dev).
 You can also simply open an issue with the tag "improvement".